 Last reviewed on by

-However, my mind’s a bit scattered lately, and I am drawing inspiration from the things which have come up while being a proponent for The STD Project this week.
+However, my mind’s a bit scattered lately, and I am drawing inspiration from the things which have come up while being a proponent for The STI Project this week.

 Just Before I Sat Down To Write This Post